 Even years ago, Chromebook was considered an obsolete form of the laptop whose tasks were only confined to browsing online, checking emails, streaming low-quality videos, and playing low-end games.
-With the advent of the latest technology and the users’ behest, the Chromebook has finally turned into a formidable piece of device to all the users with a transformation from clamshell design to sleeker or even opted for 2-in-1 design.
+However, with the advent of the latest technology and the users’ behest, the Chromebook has finally turned into a formidable piece of device to all the users with a transformation from clamshell design to sleeker or even opted for 2-in-1 design.

 Best Chromebook Laptops in 2020

 I am going to review on top 15 best Chromebook based on Chromebook for students, kids, touch-screen, affordable price, light-weight, and the fastest processor.
-Chromebook for students require firm durability and low-costing, whereas Chromebook for kids requires anything that will be resistant to damage.
+Chromebook for students require strong durability and low-costing, whereas Chromebook for kids requires anything that will be resistant to damage.
 Cheapest Chromebook will be cheaper than its powerful competitors, whereas the fastest ones will be accountable for long battery life and number of cores.

 1. Google Pixelbook Go